Longleat regularly makes top 10 lists of family attractions. But what do kids really think of it? We took along some new friends to find out.

 Not Sure About the Catering

-Note: Since our visit, Longleat has opened a Tropical Storm Cafe with lighting and sound effects, along with several more food and drink outlets.
+Note: Since our visit, Longleat has upgraded its food and drink offering with several outlets around the park and at nearby Longleat House - the Elizabethan manor house that anchors the Longleat Estate.
+Check out their Eating and Drinking web page to see what's on offer.
 They make a very big effort to feed the thousands who troop through during school holidays and the offerings are probably better than schlepping a family picnic around the place.

 Kids' Opinions in Brief

-The Safari Park is just breaktaking.
+- The Safari Park is just breathtaking.
 Worth every penny of the admission charge.

 - Some attractions were crowded